Hire in Brazil — without a Brazilian entity

-At New Horizons, we offer an extensive set of outsourcing services to help organizations expand into Brazil quickly and effectively.
-Our Brazil PEO, payroll, and employer of record (EOR) services give you the ability to outsource all the complex administration and legal compliance work so you can focus your efforts on a rapid and successful expansion.
+At Horizons, we offer an extensive set of global employment solutions to help companies hire employees in Brazil quickly and effectively.
+Our Brazil PEO and employer of record (EOR) solutions mean you outsource all the complex administration, payroll and tax compliance to us, leaving you to focus on expanding your core business.

 Our Brazil PEO simplifies your expansion